ayushk23/credit-card-maker/README.md

 This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## What does the app do?

-This is a react app of a prototype of a credit card form which renders a credit card based on the input provided by the user in the form.
-You can run the app on your local or the codesandbox and play around with it to explore more.
-It is designed to be used as a plug-and-play for an existing payment gateway in some application.

 ## What are its features?